Regional overview

 Hazards and notes

-- No water on the route
+- Steady front-loaded climb; limited water on the ridge.

 GPX / route file